Targeting Overview

 }

-This example targets Uber One members who are either new to the location OR new to the brand.
+This targets users who are (new to location OR new to brand) AND are Uber One members.